webforj/webforj-documentation/docs/layouts/splitter.md

 To ensure an optimal user experience when using the `Splitter` component, consider the following best practices:

-## Best practices

-Effectively incorporating the `Splitter` component into your app ensures both flexibility and usability.
-Keep the following key points in mind:

 - **Adjust Based on Content**: When deciding on the orientation and initial sizes of panels, consider the content's priority.
 For example, in a layout with a navigation sidebar and a main content area, the sidebar should typically remain narrower with a set min size for clear navigation.

 - **Strategic Nesting**: Nesting splitters can create versatile layouts but can complicate the UI and impact performance.
 Plan your nested layouts to ensure they're intuitive and enhance user experience.